MesserLab/SLiM/treerec/implementation.md

 This is necessary because stacking rules can change dynamically, and makes sense, because this is what the individual actually passes on to offspring.

+When SLiM (v6+) reads in a tree sequence, it obtains information about these potentially stacked mutations as follows:

+- each unique SLiM mutation is described in top-level metadata, under "SLiM_mutation_list",
+- and each tskit mutation has a list of SLiM mutation IDs in the mutation's metadata.

+On reading in the tree sequence, SLiM discards information in the ancestral state column of the site table, and in the derived state column of the mutation table.
+See below for more detail here.

 ### Sites and mutation parents

 Whenever a new mutation is encountered, we do the following: